Lope-lab/PIZZA-SALES-ANALYSIS/README.md

 4. Handling empty cells.
 5. Data cleaning and formatting.
  ### EXPLORATORY DATA ANALYSIS
- What is the Total Revenue?
+1. What is the Total Revenue?
  I used price and quantity to get the revenue column and i sum up all the value in the columns.
- How many order were placed?
+ 2.How many order were placed?
  Count of order details Id
- What is the average order value?
+3. What is the average order value?
  Total Revenue divided by Total Order
-How many total pizza were sold?
+4.How many total pizza were sold?
 Sum of all value in the quantity column.
-What is the average number of pizza per order?
+5.What is the average number of pizza per order?

-How much quantity was sold per pizza category?
+6.How much quantity was sold per pizza category?
 Using a pivot table, i placed category in the row field and sum of quantity in the value fielf.
-What is the most expensive pizza?
+7.What is the most expensive pizza?
 Using a pivot table, i placed pizza id in the row field and max of price in the value field and i find top 1.
-When are the peak ordering hours?
+8. When are the peak ordering hours?
 Using pivot table, i placed Hours in the row field and count of order Id in the value field.
-What is the average number of pizza ordered per day?
+9. What is the average number of pizza ordered per day?
 Using pivot table, Order date in the row field and count of order id in the value field then i calculated the average using the count of order Id column.
-How do order vary by day of the week, month and quarter?
+10. How do order vary by day of the week, month and quarter?
 I calculated separately for weekday, month and quarter using pivot table, i placed month, weekday and quarter in the row field and count of order id in the value field and visualize it on a line and bar chart.
-What is the category wise distribution of pizza?
-Which is the top 5 best selling pizzas by number of order and top 5 pizza by quantity?
+11. Which is the top 5 best selling pizzas by number of order and top 5 pizza by quantity?
-Using a bar chart, i placed pizza id in the axis x field and sum of quantity in axis y field and i calculated top 5 What are the top 3 pizzas per category based on sales and top 3 pizza type by sales?
+Using a bar chart, i placed pizza id in the axis x field and sum of quantity in axis y field and i calculated top 5
+12. What are the top 3 pizzas per category based on sales and top 3 pizza type by sales?
-I used a bar chart and i placed category in axis X , sum of revenue in Y axis and i calculated top 3 What percentage of sales comes from category and size?
+I used a bar chart and i placed category in axis X , sum of revenue in Y axis and i calculated top 3
+13. What percentage of sales comes from category and size?
 Using pivot table, i placed category and size in the row field and sum of revenue in the value field and i change the calculation to % Grand total.
-What is the common pizza size ordered?
+14. What is the common pizza size ordered?
-Using a pivot table, i placed size in the row field and count of order in the value field and i find the top 1 What percentage of sales comes from pizza type?
+Using a pivot table, i placed size in the row field and count of order in the value field and i find the top 1
+15. What percentage of sales comes from pizza type?
 Using a pivot table, i placed pizza type in the row field and revenue in the value field and i used a bar chart to represent this.

+### RESULT AND FINDING